 5. Commercial land investors must know the zoning and usage laws

-Nothing would be worse than investing in a piece of commercial land only to later learn that it isn’t zoned for commercial use.
+Nothing would be worse than investing in a piece of commercial land, only to later learn that it isn’t zoned for commercial use.
 As a result, property zoning should be one of your major concerns.
-So before you invest, make sure you know the property zoning and usage laws for a piece of land.
+Before you invest, make sure you know the property zoning and usage laws for a piece of land.

 6. Do your due diligence

 As is the case with any investment, potential commercial land investors must do their diligence.
 Unless you’re a land expert, it is wise to visit the property and see it firsthand.
 This will let you see the topography in a way that maps can never show.
 Also, be sure to inquire about the availability of utilities.
-What’s more, be prepared for environmental tests for things like hazardous materials or underground tanks and pipes.
+Finally, be prepared for environmental tests for things like hazardous materials or underground tanks and pipes.
+All of these issues could cause potential problems or represent significant financial setbacks if not addressed.

 7. Always work with a commercial real estate professional